 In a size similar to a small commercial aircraft without wings, hyperloop’s pressurized capsules float on a frictionless magnetic cushion within the tubes.

-Our capsules are engineered and designed for ultra-high speeds by using cutting-edge composite materials and safety features.
-HyperloopTT has developed a new fuselage skin called Vibranium™.
-Built with carbon-fiber and embedded sensors, this smart material transmits critical information regarding temperature, stability, integrity and more, all wirelessly and instantly.
+Our capsules are engineered and designed for ultra-high speeds using cutting-edge composite materials and safety features.
+HyperloopTT developed a Vibranium™, smart material with sensors embedded between carbon-fiber, fuselage skin to monitor and transmit critical information regarding temperature, stability and integrity, all wirelessly and instantly.

 Reducing the cost

 The HyperloopTT system has a low implementation cost compared to other high-speed transportation methods.
-As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing the specific local conditions.
+As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing to meet unique local conditions.

 Our station is designed around the passenger.
 Every moment along the HyperloopTT journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.

 The low-pressure environment inside the tube is achieved through a specially designed HyperloopTT vacuum unit.
 Co-developed with Leybold, the inventor of the vacuum pump, the unit fits within a standard shipping container to offer a plug-and-play solution.
 The system is optimized to achieve and maintain low pressure in the tubes while minimizing energy consumption and maximizing operational uptime.
 The containers will be located along the route every 6.2 miles.